Mohammadi04/IOS-101-Habit-Tracker-Capstone-/README.md

-# IOS 101 Capstone Project brainstrom
+# IOS 101 Capstone Project Product Specs
 Author: Mohammad J. Islam
 # Idea
 For this project, I want to build something that will be very helpful to my day to day use.